zelon88/ScanCore/README.md

 The "ScanCore_Virus.def" file is a TSV (tab-separated file) with each line containing an separate infection UID, RAW-DATA, MD5, SHA256, SHA1.
 In that order.

-If a file is larger than the [memorylimit] argument it will be chopped into [chunsize] and each chunk will be scanned separately.
+If the target is a file larger than the [memorylimit] argument it will be chopped into [chunsize] and each chunk will be scanned separately.

+If the target is a folder it will be recursively scanned until all files and subfolders have been scanned.

 -----------------------------------------------------------------------------------